How to buy a car with bad credit

 How bad credit affects your car loan

-In general, a credit score that is 740 or higher will get you the best interest rate on an auto loan.
-If you have great credit, you might be able to score an auto loan as low as zero percent (yes, you read that right).
-If you have terrible credit (lower than 580), you might be looking at interest rates as high as 20 percent or even close to 30 percent.
-That can add up to paying thousands of dollars extra for an automobile with bad credit versus good credit.
+In general, a credit score of 740 or higher gets you the lowest interest rate on an auto loan.
+If you have perfect credit, you might be able to score a car loan as low as 0%.
+If you have a poor credit score, you might be looking at interest rates up to 20% or higher.
+That can add up to paying thousands of dollars more for a car loan with bad credit versus good credit.

-Lenders want to feel confident that borrowers will pay their money back on time and in full, which is why consumers with good to great credit get the best interest rates.
-They pose a low enough risk based on their credit history that lenders feel assured they will pay their debt back responsibly.
+Lenders want confidence that borrowers are likely to pay the loan back on time and in full, which is why people with good to great credit get the best interest rates.
+They pose a low risk based on their credit history, and lenders feel assured these borrowers will pay their debt back responsibly.

-Consumers with bad credit, on the other hand, pose a high risk.
-Things like missing payments, defaulting on loans and having a high debt-to-income ratio all raise red flags for lenders, who will charge a high interest rate when they do not feel confident they will get back the money they are lending.
+Consumers with bad credit, on the other hand, are perceived as higher risks by lenders.
+Things like missed payments, defaulted loans and a high debt-to-income ratio are red flags for lenders, and they charge a high interest rate to compensate for the increased lending risk.

-In addition to reviewing your credit score, lenders will also take a look at other factors that are not included in your FICO report such as :
+In addition to reviewing your credit score, lenders also look at other factors not included in your credit report, including: